Single Sign-on Setup

 Identity Providers (IdP)

-SSO works based on an Identity Provider (IdP) and a service provider (SP).
+SSO relies on an Identity Provider (IdP) and a service provider (SP).
 There is a trust relationship between the IdP and the SP.
-The SP trusts that the IdP authenticates the user properly and securely.
-Conversely, the IdP trusts the SP that the authenticated user and not another user is logged in.
-The IdP is the gatekeeper who authenticates a user with their workplace credentials when a user logs in to Zivver.
+The SP trusts that the IdP authenticates users securely, while the IdP trusts the SP to accept the authenticated user.
+The IdP authenticates users with their workplace credentials when logging in to Zivver.

 The use of SSO in Zivver

-If an organization sets up an SSO link with Zivver, the organization takes full responsibility for authenticating its users.
-Namely, the IdP indicates to Zivver (the SP) that a specific user is logged into Zivver.
-The organization thereby guarantees that the IdP authenticates the user in a secure manner, if necessary, with multiple factors.
-Also, it guarantees that a malicious person or organization cannot circumvent this authentication.
-Zivver does not check the SSO login attempt and does not use its own MFA (multi-factor authentication) if SSO is present.
-By default, all Zivver accounts are extra protected with MFA, unless the organization disables this security layer by using SSO.
+When an organization sets up SSO with Zivver, it takes full responsibility for authenticating its users.
+The IdP informs Zivver (the SP) that a specific user is authenticated.
+The organization ensures that the IdP authenticates users securely, including multiple factors if required.
+Zivver does not enforce additional MFA if SSO is active.
+By default, all Zivver accounts are protected with MFA unless the organization disables this via SSO.

 Technical support